blepore/AzureNotes/CreateYourOwnLaaSOCluster.md

  - Add user as a Reader to partner key vault
  - Verify that Images are being replicated to appropriate region and add region to replication list if not
  	- This happens at the per-version level
- - Create partner-specific geneva certificate
+ -  (depricated) Create partner-specific geneva certificate

 From CloudShell (for ease of use, CertificateName, dnsNames, distinguishedName prefix should all match)